Andrea-Papaleo/SpiedieDocs/docs/docs/home-directory.md

 ## <a name="welcome-message"></a>  Welcome to Spiedie

- Everytime you log into Spiedie you will be greeted with a welcome message similar to the one below.
+ Every time you log into Spiedie you will be greeted with a welcome message similar to the one below.

  ![Log in Welcome Message](../assets/images/user-directory/spiedie-welcome-message.png)